kanbanyte/sepa/sqap/sqap.md

 ## Standards
 The proposed software development process will adhere to a number of industry standards including:
-* [ISO/IEC/IEEE 12207](https://www.iso.org/standard/63712.html) for software development life cycle processes,
+* [ISO/IEC/IEEE 12207](https://www.iso.org/standard/63712.html) for software development life cycle processes.
-* [ISO/IEC/IEEE 15288](https://www.iso.org/standard/63711.html) for system life cycle processes, and
+* [ISO/IEC/IEEE 15288](https://www.iso.org/standard/63711.html) for system life cycle processes.
 * [ISO/IEC 25010](https://www.iso.org/standard/35733.html) for software product quality.

-In addition, coding standards such as [MISRA-C](https://en.wikipedia.org/wiki/MISRA_C) and [CERT C](https://en.wikipedia.org/wiki/CERT_Coding_Standards) will be followed during the development process for C/C++ software.\
 These standards will ensure that the project is developed in a systematic and controlled manner, meets quality requirements, and is maintainable in the long term.
 To ensure compliance with standards, the project team will identify and adopt additional guidelines relevant to the project's domain and requirements.